Jlovelien/Script/README.md

 	- Name:"Jane"	Adress:"456 Test Rd."
 Pickup:"11/14/2019"	Courier:"Previous Day"	Delivered:"0"
 - Click "Cancel Order" to remove and existing order from the couier
 - Log out in the header
-- Sign in: Username: Same Day	Password:test1
+- Sign in as a Courier: Username: Same Day	Password:test1
-- Mark your delivery as delivered
+- Mark your Order as delivered
 	- Click edit
 	- Change Delivered from "0" to "1"
 - When you go back and refresh you will have completed all your orders